kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 One indicator are unexpected restarts of the cluster control plane components (kube-scheduler, apiserver, kube-controller-manager).

-If the scheduler_pending_pods metric in the kube-scheduler suddenly increases of remains constant, it can suggest that pods are no longer gettings scheduled which might be due to a problem with the DRA scheduler plugin.
-Another are an increase in the number of pods that fail to start, as indicated by the kubelet_started_containers_errors_total metric.
+If the scheduler_pending_pods metric in the kube-scheduler suddenly increases or remains constant, it can suggest that pods are no longer getting scheduled which might be due to a problem with the DRA scheduler plugin.
+Another measure is an increase in the number of pods that fail to start, as indicated by the kubelet_started_containers_errors_total metric.